v4n00/h2mm-cli/README.md

 h2mm install -n "Example mod" mod* # using a wildcard to include all files
 ```

-> [!NOTE]
-> If the mod has more than 1 variant, you need to install the one you want by unarchiving it separately and providing the directory.

 #### Uninstall a mod

 ```bash